InternLM/InternLM/README.md

 - It provides a versatile toolset for users to flexibly build their own workflows.

 Additionally, a lightweight training framework is offered to support model pre-training without the need for extensive dependencies.
 With a single codebase, it supports pre-training on large-scale clusters with thousands of GPUs, and fine-tuning on a single GPU while achieving remarkable performance optimizations.
 InternLM achieves nearly 90% acceleration efficiency during training on 1024 GPUs.

+## News

+InternLM-7B-Chat v1.1 is released with code interpreter and function calling capability.
+You can try it with [Lagent](https://github.com/InternLM/lagent)
+-

 ## InternLM-7B